chuckcscccl/rustlr/chapterfs.md

 These operators are available as a convenience, but they come at a price.
 The introduction of new production rules to a grammar increases the chance of non-determinism even if the grammar remains unambiguous.
-Rustlr does not allow the regex-like operators to be *nested*, not as a limitation but as a precaution.
+Rustlr does not allow the regex-like operators to be *nested*.

-...

 #### A More Advanced Example

 We consolidate the features of Fussless with a more advanced version of an online calculator.
 In addition to several new terminal token types, this grammar approaches the sophistication of a programming language with let-expression, as in `let x=1 in x+(let x=3 in x+x)+x` (which should evaluate to 8).
 Checking for the proper scoping of variables, however, is typically not done at the parsing stage.
-It also allows several expressions to be separated by semicolons.
+The language also allows a sequence of expressions separated by semicolons.

 This time, the parser will build abstract syntax trees, and we've injected the AST discriminated union type directly into the parser, though usually